predsci/CHMAP/CHD-mkdocs/docs/ml/connectivity.md

 An undirected graph that is not connected is called disconnected.
 An undirected graph G is therefore disconnected if there exist two vertices in G such that no path in G has these vertices as endpoints.

-In our project, the coronal hole database will be a set of **connected subgraphs**, where nodes are coronal hole contour object (see Contour.py) and edges connect identified coronal holes between frames (given area overlap results).
-The height/depth of the graph represents the number of frame connections.
+In our project, the coronal hole database will be a set of **connected subgraphs**, where nodes are coronal hole contour object (see Contour.py) and edges connect identified coronal holes between two sequential frames (given area overlap results).

 ## Implementation